WICG/webpackage/explainer.md

 certificate or OCSP response expiration in order to partially mitigate [downgrade attacks](https://wicg.github.io/webpackage/draft-yasskin-http-origin-signed-responses.html#seccons-downgrades).
-For *later* loads of the logical URL (in particular, not the load that's happening through the signed exchange, since it's fulfilled using the above-mentioned prefetch cache), a stale entry can be revalidated in the following ways:
+For *later* loads of the publishing URL (in particular, not the load that's happening through the signed exchange, since it's fulfilled using the above-mentioned prefetch cache), a stale entry can be revalidated in the following ways: